UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 > Don't be put off if this seems confusing, because it is.

 I really want you to see the contrast with the previous example.
 In some ways, it is actually important to note any confusion this alternative style introduces.
-Afterall, clarity of code is important too.
+After all, clarity of code is important too.

-- `v1` was strightforward, and everything happened in sequence, which works well with human reasoning.
+- `v1` was straightforward, and everything happened in sequence, which works well with human reasoning.
 However it was flawed because the UI was blocked during the download
 - `v2` solves the blocking phenomena, but at the expense of code that is much harder to write or follow.
 Although not impossible to write or understand, it is less intuitive.

 Before me move to `v3`, give the following some thought: